kivutar/rombundler/README.md

 ```
 You can download libretro cores from http://buildbot.libretro.com/nightly/ and place it in the same folder, as well as your ROM.
 (But make sure to comply to the core license).

 For Windows, the core need to be a `.DLL`, for OSX it needs to be a `.dylib`, and for Linux a `.so`.
-ROMBundler releases are for 64bit systems only for now.
+ROMBundler releases are for 32/64 bits and arm64.

 Place your ROM in the same folder.
 And set the ROM name in your config.ini.